Geyserville, California: History

 Geyserville, located on the Rancho Tzabaco Mexican land grant, owes its foundation to the discovery in 1847 of a series of hot springs, fumaroles, and steam vents in a gorge in the mountains of Sonoma County, California, between Calistoga and Cloverdale.
 This complex, which became known as The Geysers, soon became a tourist attraction, and a settlement grew up to provide accommodation and serve as a gateway to The Geysers.
 It was initially known as Clairville but subsequently renamed Geyserville.
 After the San Francisco and North Pacific Railroad was extended to Cloverdale in the 1870s, its trains stopped in Geyserville.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 4.5 sqmi, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 4.5 sqmi, all land.

 Demographics

+Geyserville first appeared as a census designated place in the 2010 U.S. census.